astropy/astropy/docs/timeseries/lombscargle.rst

     0.0043217866919174324

-- ``method="bootstrap"`` implements a bootstrap simulation: effectively it computes many Lomb-Scargle Periodograms on simulated data at the same observation times.
+- ``method="bootstrap"`` implements a bootstrap simulation: effectively it computes many Lomb-Scargle periodograms on simulated data at the same observation times.
 The bootstrap approach can very accurately determine the false alarm probability, but is very computationally expensive.
   To estimate the level corresponding to a false alarm probability